 Playing flute and teaching is her passion.
 Her teaching career started 25 years ago when, as a postgraduate student, she taught solfegio at “Lorenc Antoni” music school in Prizren, Kosovo, and soon after continued working as a full time flute teacher.
 Most of her students have completed their studies and received masters degrees with some also becoming world known performers.

-Klodina's career goes through different times in history including the Balkan wars and overseas life.
+Klodina has succeeded despite multiple challenges including the Balkan wars and moving countries numerous times overseas.
 Despite the crisis in Kosovo, she never stopped playing and teaching flute.
-Klodina has spent the last decade in Africa where she taught flute, and performed solo and chamber music in many concerts and recitals.
-She taught flute performance to students from numerous countries including Kosovo, Zambia, Uganda, Rwanda, Ireland, Germany, Italy, Australia, South Korea, etc.
+Klodina has spent a decade in Africa where she taught flute, and performed solo and chamber music in many concerts and recitals.
+She taught flute performance to students from countless countries including Kosovo, Zambia, Uganda, Rwanda, Ireland, Germany, Italy, Australia, South Korea, etc.